 - A biometric residence permit or biometric residence card or

-- Settled status under the EU Settlement Scheme.
+- Status under the EU Settlement Scheme.

 If an online check is not possible, the employer should continue to perform manual document checks.